-How To Avoid It: Be sure to specify the scope of discovery in your ESI protocols, but be ready to make adjustments if your protocols are too wide or too narrow.
+How To Avoid It: Specify the scope of discovery in your ESI protocols, but be ready to make adjustments if your protocols are too wide or too narrow.

-An ESI protocol is a negotiated agreement between parties involved in litigation that lays out how relevant ESI documents are identified, preserved, collected, processed, reviewed, and produced by the opposing counsel.
+An ESI protocol is a negotiated agreement between parties involved in litigation.
+It lays out how relevant ESI documents are identified, preserved, collected, processed, reviewed, and produced by the opposing counsel.
 Each side must lay out the road map for how the search for ESI will be conducted.

 Here are a few questions that can help you understand the scope of your ediscovery matter:

-- If the parties agree to specific search terms, what will those search terms be, and how will the relevant search terms be determined?
+If the parties agree to specific search terms, what will those search terms be?
+How will the relevant search terms be determined?